glucksfall/pleione/docs/functions/statistical.rst

 We implemented the Mann-Whitney U-test (MWUT) to calculate the error between experimental data and simulations.
-The U-test is a non-parametric statistical test that, within a confidence level, determine if a stochastic repeated measurements is identical or not to another repeated measurements.
+The U-test is a non-parametric statistical test that, within a confidence level, determine if a stochastic repeated measurements is different to another repeated measurements.

 1. We count how many times experimental data (:math:`exp_i`) are larger than simulated values (:math:`sim_j`):